 Then I realized that some people might not want a 12x20 shelter.
 Maybe you want one that's smaller, quicker, and cheaper to build.
 So I made up an Excel spreadsheet that allows you to explore different sized shelters, their costs, material requirements, etc. Punch in the cost of materials in your area and what size shelter you want, and you'll get a list of needed materials, approximate cost, etc.

 And then I remembered the times during the construction process when I was stumped about what to do next (this is normal on large, new projects).
 So I made up a simple two page step-by-step overview and included some extra tips and pointers.

 My goal in doing all this is to radically speed up the research process so more people will feel comfortable building their own shelters.
 That's why I'm selling all these resources for only $14.
 (People have told me I should be charging $50 or more for all this information.)
 I'm also offering a no-questions-asked money back guarantee, so you can buy with complete confidence.
 (By the way, so far not a single person has asked for a refund.)

 What a professional had to say:

-"after my friend looked at your drawings he also felt that the form work was going to be more than sufficient to support the new 7" roof.
+"After my friend [a structural engineer] looked at your drawings he also felt that the form work was going to be more than sufficient to support the new 7" roof.
 Also your steel detail and 4000psi/with fibers was great.
 Once again he commented on your diligence - Great homework!"

 What some of my customers have had to say: